 7 Carat Diamond Ring

-A 7 carat diamond is a significant statement, but getting it right can be tricky.
+A 7 carat diamond ring is a significant statement, but getting it right can be tricky.

 Unlike smaller carat weights, there are far fewer diamonds to choose from.
 This means you need to be more selective than ever with your decision to ensure you get a great diamond.